 Where, oh where, could we find a highly talented, female sales member who knows our trail systems, lots about bikes, and has retail experience?
-It turns we had that person very near to us…LeAndra is married to Zach, our ‘Bike Whisperer’ technician.
-LeAndra brings a great perspective to our shop full of dudes, and she proves that there is no such thing as being ‘just a girl!’
+It turns out we had that person very near to us…LeAndra is married to one of our long time bike technicians.
+LeAndra brings a great perspective to our shop “full of dudes!”
 When LeAndra was tired of managing a big corporate store in the mall and wanted to go ‘Over The Edge,’ we hired her.
 She is a bad ass on a bike, and her bike knowledge is just as lethal as her husband’s mechanical skills!

 “The dinosaur in the picture to the left (the one riding the bike) is a velociraptor, meaning ‘swift seizer,’ in Latin.
 It lived approximately 75 to 71 million years ago during the later part of the Cretaceous Period.
 It normally hunted in packs, but when it hunted alone it used a bike to gain greater speed,” says Olivia Ruiz, our sales staff member, “It could quickly out-run this little girl riding this tiny green bike.”
 Just like all OTE employees, Olivia has bike shop experience and has spent four seasons in our shop.
 While paleo art and dinosaur restoration originally brought her to Fruita, Olivia is super hyped on bikes too!
 How cool is it that the OTE logo is a Dino, and our Olivia has a degree in geology, as well as her bike shop expertise.
 If you need Fruita trail advice, help with your bike, or simply want to talk about the difference in tail angle on T-Rex interpretations from the 80’s compared to interpretations from 2004 and up, Olivia is your girl.